aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-docsaveoptions/encrypt-document-with-password/_index.md

 weight: 10
 url: /net/programming-with-docsaveoptions/encrypt-document-with-password/
 ---
-Document security is essential when working with files in a C# application.
+Document security is essential when Words Processing with files in a C# application.
 With the Aspose.Words library for .NET, you can easily protect your documents by encrypting them with a password.
 In this step-by-step guide, we will walk you through how to use Aspose.Words for .NET C# source code to encrypt a document using the DocSaveOptions save options.

 ## Understanding the Aspose.Words library